 Set in Scotland and Iceland in the 1950s and ’60s, The Flight of Gemma Hardy — a captivating homage to Charlotte Brontë’s Jane Eyre — is a sweeping saga that resurrects the timeless themes of the original but is destined to become a classic all its own.

 As you can see from the description above, this is a re-telling of Jane Eyre, set in 1950s and 1960s Scotland and Orkney Islands.
 Gemma Hardy is a half-Scottish, half-Icelandic (!) orphan living with her aunt and cousins somewhere in Scotland in the late 1950s.
-Since her uncle died, she’s treated miserably, and eventually shipped off to an all girl’s boarding school – on a working girl’s scholarship.
-She goes there with great hopes of being educated, but instead, she’s lower than low, a servant.
+Since her uncle died she’s being treated miserably, and eventually shipped off to an all girl’s boarding school on a working girl’s scholarship.
+She goes there with great hopes of being educated, but instead, she’s lower than low, a mere servant.

 Years later, when the school is forced to close down, Gemma is hired as an au pair to an eight-year-old orphan girl on the Orkneys, whose uncle is a wealthy London business man.
 He eventually shows up, love ensues, there’s a big reveal of his Secret Past, and she runs away and starts a new life back in Scotland.
 And so on.
-(Hey, it’s based on Jane Eyre, what would you expect? :P)
+(Hey, it’s based on Jane Eyre, what would you expect?)

 Most of the time I don’t really enjoy reading about Jane’s Tragic Past™, but Gemma’s drew me in.
 In fact, when it was coming at an end, I thought “aww, I was enjoying that”.
-There were also lots of descriptions of nature, which I really enjoyed.
+There were also lots of descriptions of nature, which I really liked.
 The landscape was always very evocative, and I could easily picture it.
 I also like the slight obsession with birds, because Jane herself liked to curl up with Bewick’s History of British Birds.

 I’m not sure what the purpose of making Gemma half-Icelandic was, aside from giving her a place she wants to visit and look for previously unknown relatives and showing off the landscape.
 Still, it’s different, and Iceland is a Nordic country, so I can’t disapprove even if I wanted to, and I would actually rather like to visit Iceland some day.